Krishna Mantras

 Krishna Mantra Article Summary

 Krishna is one of the most significant deities in Hinduism.
 He is the eighth incarnation of Vishnu, one of the three persons of the Hindu trinity.
-Krishna widely revered among devotees around the world.
-Krishna is known for the qualities of compassion, tenderness, protection and love.
-This article includes information on the historical Krishna and an in-depth discussion of Krishna’s blue-skinned iconography.
+He is the wise charioteer of Arjuna in the Bhagavad Gita, where he reveals profound philosophical truths about duty, devotion, and the nature of existence.